Student research programs

 Eligibility

-• be currently enrolled in an undergraduate or honours or master’s by coursework degree at UQ at the time of application
+- You are enrolled in an undergraduate, honours, or postgraduate coursework program at UQ at the time of application (internal or external study options apply); and

-• have a high level of academic achievement during their degree studies
+- You have a high level of academic achievement during your degree; and

 Students may be eligible to participate in the Program and receive a scholarship more than once at the discretion of QBI.
 However, if the number of applicants exceeds available places and funding, preference will be given to first-time applicants.